holgerbrandl/kravis/README.md

-# A Kotlin grammar for scientific data visualization
+# `kravis` - A Kotlin {gra}mmar for scientific data {vis}ualization

  [ ![Download](https://api.bintray.com/packages/holgerbrandl/github/kravis/images/download.svg) ](https://bintray.com/holgerbrandl/github/kravis/_latestVersion)
 [![Build Status](https://travis-ci.org/holgerbrandl/kravis.svg?branch=master)](https://travis-ci.org/holgerbrandl/kravis)

 Visualizing tabular and relational data is the core of data-science. `kravis` implements a grammar to create a wide range of plots using a standardized set of verbs.

 The grammar implemented by `kravis` is inspired from [`ggplot2`](http://ggplot2.org/).
-The API is hightly similar to allow even reusing their excellent [cheatsheet.](https://www.rstudio.com/resources/cheatsheets/#ggplot2)
+In fact, all it provides is a more typesafe wrapper around it.
+Internally, `ggplot2` is used as rendering engine.
+The API of `kravis` is highly similar to allow even reusing their excellent [cheatsheet](https://www.rstudio.com/resources/cheatsheets/#ggplot2).
- Internally, `ggplot2` is used as rendering engine at the moment.

- R is required to used `kravis`, but to keep things simple, we provide bindings to docker and remove server instances.
+R is required to use `ggplot`.
+However, `kravis` works with various integration backend ranging such as docker or remote webservices.

 [TOC levels=3]: # " "